averias/phpredis-bloom/docs/BLOOM-FILTER-COMMANDS.md

     * errorRate: (float) if specified indicates the probability for false positives.
 0.0 < errorRate < 1.0
     * capacity: (int) if specified set the number of entries you intend to add to the filter
     * noCreate: (bool) if specified and equal to true indicates that the filter should be not created if exists
+    * expansion: (int) if a new sub-filter is created, its size will be the size of the  current filter multiplied by `expansion`.
+Default expansion value is 2.
+This means each subsequent sub-filter will be twice as large as the previous one.

 ```
 $factory = new RedisBloomFactory();